ronoco-ins/babel-plugin-jsx-remove-data-test-id/README.md

 plugins: [
   "babel-plugin-jsx-remove-data-test-id",
   {
+    prefixes: ["data-test-", "selenium-", "qa-"]
-    attributes: ["data-test-id", "selenium-id", "another-attr-to-be-stripped"] }
+  }
 ];
 ```

-Make sure the plugins are part of your babel config, and build away - that's it. `data-test-id`'s (respectively your custom named attributes) will be stripped.
+Make sure the plugins are part of your babel config, and build away - that's it.
+Attributes prefixed with `data-test-` (respectively your custom named prefixes) will be stripped.